lukemoore66/ABXComparator/README.md

 4. The user must determine if X sounds like A or B. To do so, they must click either the **X sounds like A** button or the **X sounds like B** button.
 5. The **Next** button will now be unlocked.
 If the user clicks it, they will move onto the next sample for comparison.
 The user cannot go back to reassess completed comparisons.

 Repeat this process until all 10 music clips have been tested.
-After which, yu can view the results either in the GUI, or via the `results.txt` file inside the program directory.
+After which, you can view the results either in the GUI, or via the `results.txt` file inside the program directory.

 The **Reset** button may be used to reset any results and return to the beginning of the entire process.